Tu B’Shevat—New Year for Trees

 History, however, documents that not all have demonstrated love and concern for the land of Abraham, Isaac and Jacob.
-Hadrian, the 14th emperor of Rome, is notoriously credited with using the Latinized moniker of Israel’s ancient enemy—Palaestina (Philistine) to rename the Jewish homeland.
-He also publically burned a Torah; and, in an attempt to eradicate Jewish identification with the land, the Romans systematically cut down whole forests making Israel virtually uninhabitable.
+Hadrian, 14th emperor of Rome, is notoriously credited with using the Latinized moniker of Israel’s ancient enemy—Palaestina (Philistine) to rename the Jewish homeland.
+He also publically burned a Torah.
+And, in an attempt to eradicate Jewish identification with the land, the Romans systematically cut down whole forests making Israel virtually uninhabitable.

 Suffering under centuries of Ottoman rule, the land became a veritable wilderness.
 When visiting the Holy Land in the late 1800s, Mark Twain observed, “desolation is here that not even imagination can grace with the pomp of life and action.”(1)

-Today, it seems obvious that we (most Christian tourists) are witnesses to the precursor of the fulfillment of Isaiah’s prophecy in chapter 35 where the arid lands of Israel once again bloom like a rose.
+Today, it’s obvious that we (most Christian tourists) are witnesses to the precursor of the fulfillment of Isaiah’s prophecy in chapter 35 where the arid lands of Israel once again bloom like a rose.

 Each year, children in Israel have a break from school to help their families plant trees on the Jewish holiday of Tu B’Shevat known as the “New Year for Trees.”

-On Tu B’Shevat, it is customary to either sample a fruit one has previously never eaten or to enjoy the “Seven Species” that grew in abundance in the land of Israel: wheat, barley, grapes, pomegranates, olives, dates and figs (Deut.
+On Tu B’Shevat, it is customary to either sample a fruit previously not eaten or to enjoy the “Seven Species” that grew in abundance in the land of Israel: wheat, barley, grapes, pomegranates, olives, dates and figs (Deut.
 8:8).

 The focus on trees is a recent development that began in 1890 when a rabbi took his class on a field trip to plant trees.
 Rabbi Ze’ev Yavetz’ tree planting initiative was embraced by the Jewish Teacher’s Union, then by the Jewish National Fund, and since that time, has blossomed into a beautiful tradition that continues to this day.